opencor/llvm-clang/docs/UserGuides.rst

    This document describes a DWARF extension to allow location descriptions on the DWARF expression stack.
 It is part of :doc:`AMDGPUDwarfExtensionsForHeterogeneousDebugging`.

-:doc:`SPIRVUsage`
-   This document describes using the SPIR-V target to compile GPU kernels.

-:doc:`DirectXUsage`
-   This document describes using the DirectX target to compile GPU code for the DirectX runtime.